archimatetool/archi-portico-plugin/README.md

-﻿# Archi Portico Plug-in
+﻿# Archi Model Importer Plug-in

 ## What is this?
-This is an extension to Archi that imports and merges a model into an existing model.
+This is an Archi "punkworks" project to import and merge an Archi model into another Archi model.

 ## How to use it
-Binaries will be made available separately.
+Once the "punkworks" testing stage has completed it will be integrated into the main Archi code.

 ## Archi
 Archi® is a free, open source, cross-platform tool and editor to create ArchiMate models.